SimVascular/simvascular.github.io-archive/source/documentation/installation/_linux.md

 6. (Optional) To add SimVascular to your path , you will need to run the post-install script:

 		sudo bash setup-symlinks.sh

 	This script places symbolic links in /usr/local/bin to the simvascular executable scripts.
 You may wish to edit the symbolic links.

-7. (Optional) To use Meshim (if applicable) on linux,  copy your Meshsim license file into the simvascular directory and rename it meshsim-license.dat
+Notice:

+		After installation:
+		Simvascular is installed at /usr/local/sv/simvascular/[yyyy-mm-dd]
+		svSolver is installed at /usr/local/sv/svsolver/[yyyy-mm-dd]

 <br>
 <br>